cncf/velocity/docs/linuxfoundation_chart_creation.md

 Put results of the analysis into a file and import the data in the 'Data' sheet in cell A200.
 File -> Import -> Upload -> in the Import location section, select the radio button called 'Replace data at selected cell', click Import data

-Select the Chart tab, it will be updated automatically
+Select the Chart tab, it will be updated automatically.

+Update the main [README](https://github.com/cncf/velocity#current-reports), set new 'Current reports' and move current to [Past Reports](https://github.com/cncf/velocity#past-reports).

 CloudFoundry PRs and Issues counts need manual adjustment in the Data tab of the google doc.